wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-manage/includes/audit-onedrive.md

 - When a file is copied.
 - When a file is deleted.
 - When a file is downloaded.
-- When a user shares a resource in OneDrive with a user who isn’t in your organization’s directory.
+- When a user shares a resource in OneDrive with a user who isn't in your organization's directory.
 - When a user creates an anonymous link to a resource.

 ## Learn more